Bay0u/Ai-Matrix-Project/README.md

 heuristic function, n is the current node, and g is the cost of the current node.
 SumAStar2 is an integer representing the calculation of h(n) + g(n) where h is the second heuristic function, n is the current node, and g is the cost of the current node.

-#3
-A discussion of your implementation of the Matrix problem.
+#A discussion of your implementation of the Matrix problem.
 The Matrix ADT has six variables:

 1. Operators
 2. M
 3. N